Large-Momentum Effective Theory: Transverse-Momentum Dependent PDFs

 LaMET offers an alternate route to calculate these WF amplitudes.
 Thanks to the triviality of the vacuum after the truncation $k^+\ge \epsilon$, they can then be written in terms of the invariant matrix elements by inverting the above expansion,

 After properly restoring gauge-invariance and imposing regularizations, they become the matrix elements of light-cone correlators, the same type as those in the TMDPDFs.
-Therefore, the LaMET method applies to them, which allows effectively obtain the results of LFQ through instant quantization in a large momentum frame.
+Therefore, the LaMET method applies to them, which allows one to effectively obtain the results of light-front quantization through instant quantization in a large momentum frame.

 To realize the goal, the LFWF amplitudes also need a rapidity renormalization, as in the case of TMDPDFs.
-In this section, we will show how the generic rapidity-renormalized LFWFs can be obtained from LaMET in a way similar to the TMDPDFs discussed earlier.
-We also explain how the reduced soft function $S_r$ can be obtained by combining the LFWF amplitudes and a special light-meson form factor, instead of as the form factor in HQET discussed in the previous section.
+In this section, we explain how the reduced soft function $S_r$ can be obtained by combining the LFWF amplitudes and a special light-meson form factor, instead of as the form factor in HQET discussed in the previous section.
+A lattice calculation based on the light-meson framework has been performed in~\cite{Zhang:2020dbb}.